versx/DiscordGuildStats/README.md

 ## Notes
 - Not specifying a channel ID (i.e. `null`) for a statistics count in the config will omit that statistic from being updated.
+- Not specifying a file name for the guild statistics dump will use the date (i.e. `2023-09-15.csv`) by default.